lsst-sqre/ltd-keeper/docs/gke-deploy.rst

 Set the domain's A record to this IP.
 This domain was specified as ``server-name`` in :file:`keeper-secrets.yaml`.

 Step 3.
-Deploy the SSL Proxy
+Deploy the SSL proxy
 ============================

 .. code-block:: bash